What actions should you take to market your app?

 First, make sure there is a base of customers who want your app.
 Get to know that base by researching groups on Facebook or Instagram that they belong to.
 Investigate their interests by using Facebook's Audience Insights tool.

 If you're building a utility app, talk to people in your daily life.
 Ask them questions about their frustrations or challenges, and ask them if they would use an app like you propose to solve these problems.

 If you're building a game, read the reviews that users posted on similar games on the App Store.
 Consider ways to ensure that your game can address their complaints, while keeping the game elements that they enjoy.

 Apple features outstanding apps on the App Store every day.
 There are also blogs and social media accounts dedicated to helping users find cool new apps.

 To get featured on the App Store, you need a top-notch app and a meaningful story about the app's creation.
 Apple invites developers to "tell us about yourself, your app’s unique features, and your inspiration for creating this app" in 1,000 characters or less.

 Later, you can reuse this story to add an interesting angle for a journalist, blogger, or social media influencer when you share the app with them.

 If you don't get free coverage, you still have opportunities to market your app without paying a cent upfront.
 Many social media influencers are constantly on the lookout for great products to share with their millions of followers in exchange for a revenue share.
 If you create an amazing app, and offer influencers a revenue share, many of them will eagerly accept your offer and put the app in front of their massive audiences.

-After you've conducted market research and built a quality app, decide on two or three primary marketing strategies that you want to focus on.
+After you've conducted market research and built a quality app, decide on 2 or 3 primary marketing strategies.

 - Top 34 Techniques to Get First 100,000 Downloads For Your App